-Assistant Professor – Art History
+Assistant Professor – Art History, Visual Studies

-Gloria Sutton is Assistant Professor of Contemporary Art History and New Media at Northeastern University in Boston.
-She received her PhD from the University of California Los Angeles and was a fellow at the Whitney Museum of American Art Independent Study Program and the Getty Research Institute.
-Gloria’s teaching and research focus on time-based media practices and a critical history of technological experiments within visual art.
+Gloria Sutton is Assistant Professor of Contemporary Art History and New Media at Northeastern University and author of The Experience Machine: Stan VanDerBeek’s Movie-Drome and Expanded Cinema published by MIT Press.
+A research affiliate in the Art Culture Technology Program at MIT, her scholarship is invested in the ways that durational media have altered the reception of visual art in the post 1968 period.
+She received her doctorate from the University of California Los Angeles and has been a fellow at the Whitney Museum Independent Study Program and the Getty Research Institute.
+She is the inaugural editor of Art Journal Open.

 Her scholarship on time-based media practices and a critical history of technological experiments within visual art also appears in Mainframe Experimentalism: Early Digital Computing and the Experimental Arts (University of California Press, 2012) and Future Cinema: The Cinematic Imaginary after Film (MIT Press, 2003).
 She recently edited the first volume on the photographic and sculptural work of Sara VanDerBeek published by Hatje Cantz in spring 2016.